Promotion of Diversity and Inclusion

 • To demonstrate self-leadership, have self-understanding, and foster self-confidence

-• To encounter different values and corporate cultures and to broaden one’s viewpoints through exchanges with other female employees of the same generation, so that they can gain new insights.
+• To provide opportunities to broaden one's viewpoints and gain new insights by encountering different values and corporate culture through exchanges with other female employees of the same generation.

-Also, because superiors of female employees can play an important role in their growth and development, such superiors also participate in a part of the program.
+Since superiors of female employees can play an important role in their growth and development, such superiors also participate in part of the program, which leads to mutual understanding.

 System/Measure Overview